uwspstar/From-Zero-to-Hero/Networking-protocols.md

 ⚡️ **UDP** (User Datagram Protocol) - While TCP is about reliability, UDP is about speed.
 For activities where real-time speed matters (like watching a live sports stream or playing an online game), UDP is often the go-to choice because it sends data without the back-and-forth checks TCP does.

-Absolutely, let's delve deeper into SMTP and SSH:

----

 ✉️ **SMTP (Simple Mail Transfer Protocol)**:

 **Overview**: